Reeb flows transverse to foliations

 Our construction begins with an arbitrary transverse measure for $\F$ and smooths it out by \emph{logarithmic diffusion}.
 This process is similar to the leafwise heat flow studied by Garnett~\cite{garnett_foliations_1983}.
 The advantage of our diffusion process is that we can show that in finite time, the transverse measure becomes \emph{log superharmonic}.
 Roughly speaking, this means that the transverse distance between two nearby leaves is the exponential of a superharmonic function.
 This gives a global picture of the holonomy of $\F$.
 Finally, we show that there is a canonical way to deform a log superharmonic transverse measure into a contact structure.
 Since this perturbation is done in one shot, we have full control over the Reeb flow.

 \end{section}

 \begin{section}*{Acknowledgements} The author would like to thank Peter Ozsv\'{a}th for his encouragement and guidance during this project.
 The author also benefited from helpful conversations with several mathematicians, including Jonathan Bowden, Vincent Colin, Sergio Fenley, David Gabai, and Rachel Roberts.
+Thanks to Charles Fefferman for explaining the technique used in \cref{prop:perturbkernel}.
+Finally, the author is grateful to the anonymous referee for a careful reading and many helpful suggestions.
 This work was partially supported by NSF grant DMS-1607374. \end{section}